 Next comes the cheese.
 Burrata is one of our favorite cheeses ever and it’s perfect here.
 If you’re not familiar with it, it’s a hollow ball of fresh mozzarella stuffed with ribbons of curd mixed with cream.
 It’s rich and decadent in the very best way.
 If you can’t find it, good fresh mozzarella would also be wonderful.
-Cut the burrata into rough chunks (being careful not to lose the cream in the middle) and nestle them in amongst the eggplant and tomatoes.
+Cut the burrata into rough chunks, being careful not to lose the cream in the middle.
+Nestle them in amongst the eggplant and tomatoes.
 Sprinkle some breadcrumbs over the whole platter and maybe another drizzle of the tomato oil, if you have any left.
 A few fresh basil leaves on top are both beautiful and delicious.

 Note: The roasted tomatoes and grilled eggplant can be made up to a day ahead – stored separately in airtight containers in the refrigerator.
 Warm them gently in a low (250ºF) oven before serving, or serve the dish room temperature (not chilled right out of the refrigerator).

-So that’s our weekend evening set – we’ve got friends coming over so we can hang out on the deck enjoying the warm breeze, while sharing a delicious dinner of grilled eggplant parmesan.
+So that’s our weekend evening set.
+We’ve got friends coming over, so we’ll hang out on the deck enjoying the warm breeze, while sharing a delicious dinner of grilled eggplant parmesan.
 And, of course, with some fantastic red wine in our glasses.
 It doesn’t get much better than that.
 Here’s to Summer!

 - 1½ pounds (680g) Campari or cherry tomatoes (or a mix)